K. M. Sachin Dev: Party politics

-Sachin is a Kozhikode Town Area Committee member of CPI(M).
+Sachin Dev is a Kozhikode Town Area Committee member of CPI(M).
 In 2021 Kerala Legislative Assembly election he won against Dharmajan Bolgatty at Balussery Constituency with a lead of 20,372 votes.
 He was also the youngest in the list of candidates announced by the CPI(M) for the 2021 state assembly polls.

 Personal life

-In 2022, he married Arya Rajendran, who is the Mayor of Thiruvananthapuram Corporation.
+In 2022, he married Arya Rajendran, who is a former Mayor of Thiruvananthapuram Corporation.